angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

 G2: He has a Draw4 on turn 1 but draws garbage again.
 We rip each other's hands apart with discard and start a topdeck war.
-I eventually find a Wish, go to grab a Doomdsay and... shit it's not there.
+I eventually find a Wish, go to grab a Doomsday and... shit it's not there.
 I forgot to put it back in my board after last game.
 I just have to pass, but my opponent can't draw a business spell to save his life and I topdeck one of my four (lol) Doomsdays to win two turns later.